Mirrorless Cameras: An Overview

 Mirrorless cameras have gained popularity in recent years due to their compact size and lightweight design, making them a convenient option for photographers on the go.
 When comparing mirrorless cameras to other camera types, such as DSLRs, it is essential to consider factors such as image quality, autofocus performance, and lens options.

-One of the critical advantages of mirrorless cameras is their ability to produce high-quality images.
+One critical advantage of mirrorless cameras is their ability to produce high-quality images.
 With technological advancements, mirrorless cameras now feature larger sensors that capture more detail and deliver better low-light performance.
 This makes them suitable for photographers who prioritise image quality in their work.

 What is a mirrorless camera?